8ta4/quest/DONTREADME.md

 > Does `quest` use the File System Access API for storing data?

 No, `quest` doesn't use the File System Access API.
-This API requires the user to pick files or directories through a dialog, which could disrupt the flow of using the extension.
+This API requires you to pick files or directories through a dialog, which could disrupt the flow of using the extension.

 > Does `quest` use chrome.storage.sync for storing data?